VeryGoodOpenSource/dart_frog/docs/docs/advanced/debugging.md

 ---

 In some cases, you'll want to debug your Dart Frog app, and you might have noticed that by adding just the breakpoint, the debugger doesn't stop there like it does by default in a Flutter app.
-Below, I'll show you two quick and easy options for debugging code in Dart Frog.
+Below, there are two quick and easy options for debugging code in Dart Frog.

 ## Debugging with Dart Frog Plugin 🐸